 The ebook version is an epub file that can be viewed on any computer, smartphone, or tablet.
 For further instructions, please see our Guide to Buying and Installing Manga University ebooks.

 You want to draw manga, and we’re gonna show you how.
 You’ll get VERY good at this.
 After all, we’ve been teaching people just like you for over 20 years.

-How to Draw Manga: Basics and Beyond! is the latest in Manga University's lineup of best-selling instructional books.
+How to Draw Manga: Basics and Beyond! is the flagship volume in Manga University's lineup of best-selling instructional books.